Fractional Quantum Hall Anyons via the Algebraic Topology of Exotic Flux Quanta: Flux quantized in 2-Cohomotopy

 \subsection{On the plane}

-We recall here (from \cite{SS24-AbAnyons}) how solitonic flux through the plane $\mathbb{R}^2 \,\simeq\,\Sigma^2_{0,0,1}$ \eqref{ExamplesOfSurfaces} quantized in 2-cohomotopy reproduces the Wilson loop link observables of anyonic braiding as predicted by abelian Chern-Simons theory (Rem. \ref{ComparisonWithCSOnPlane} below).
-But to start with, we briefly recall the Pontrjagin construction that serves for us to relate cohomotopy to solitonic flux density.
+We recall here (from \cite{SS24-AbAnyons}) how solitonic flux through the plane $\mathbb{R}^2 \,\simeq\,\Sigma^2_{0,0,1}$ \eqref{ExamplesOfSurfaces} quantized in 2-cohomotopy reproduces the Wilson loop observables of anyonic links as predicted by abelian Chern-Simons theory (Rem. \ref{ComparisonWithCSOnPlane} below).
+But to start with, we briefly recall the Pontrjagin construction that serves to relate Cohomotopy charge to solitonic flux density in general.

 {\bf 2-Cohomotopical flux solitons via the Pontrjagin construction.} Among generalized non-abelian cohomology theories, (unstable) {\it Cohomotopy} $\pi^n$ (cf. \cite{Pontrjagin38}\cite{Spanier49}\cite[\S VII]{STHu59}\cite[Ex.
 2.7]{FSS23-Char}), whose classifying spaces are the $n$-spheres $S^n \simeq \mathbb{R}^n_{\cpt}$ \eqref{CompactificationOfRn},